Get the answers and the support you’re looking for

 Individualized Education Plan (IEP) worksheet

-Tips to help you navigate the annual goals and support services designed for each individual’s needs, ranging from speech therapy, counseling, curriculum modifications, to mobility amenities.
+Tips to help you navigate the annual goals and support services designed for each individual’s needs, ranging from speech therapy, counseling, and curriculum modifications, to mobility amenities.

 Lennox-Gastaut syndrome (LGS) brochure